Arnyme/apache-sec-implementation-guide/README.md

-# Updated Apache Security Implementation Guide
+# Apache Security Implementation Guide

 This guide provides a refined approach to implementing brute force detection, IP blocking, and geofencing in Apache, based on the information provided.